-If your total score is Then you equal to or greater than the pass mark may qualify for permanent residence in Canada as a skilled worker.
+equal to or greater than may qualify for permanent residence in the pass mark Canada as a skilled worker.
 Read the rest of this guide to decide if you wish to apply under the Federal Skilled Worker Class. less than the pass mark are not likely to qualify for permanent residence in Canada as a skilled worker.
 We recommend that you do not apply at this time.
 However, you may apply if you believe there are other factors that would help you to become economically established in Canada that were not reflected in your points assessment.
 Send a detailed letter with your application explaining these factors.
 Include any documents that support your claim.
 Note: If you are refused at this stage, the processing fees will not be refunded.